Australia Flood in early 2026

 With the help of a satellite flood product and some coding the following was created. no data

-no data The water here is considered seawater.
-However, an area of almost 6,000 km² is currently only in Southern Australia in the area of the City Adelaide flooded.
+no data Most of the Water-flag here is considered seawater.
+However, an area of almost 6,000 km² is currently at the land flooded.
 This corresponds to an area almost twice the size of the state of Vorarlberg.

 Conclusion

-Overall, the 2026 flooding in southern Australia highlights how extreme weather events can quickly impact large areas, affecting people, the environment, and the economy.
+Overall, the 2026 flooding in southern Australia highlights how extreme weather events can quickly impact large areas.

 Links: